-Although you can only claim one fixed payment, we recognise that there are still two (or more) proceedings within the single matter (for the purposes of remuneration), so you can claim further additional or “add-on” fixed payments prescribed by Schedules 1, 1A or 1B in connection with both complaints, depending on the circumstances of each case – for example:
+Although you can only claim one fixed payment, we recognise that there are still two (or more) proceedings within the single matter (for the purposes of remuneration).
+So you can claim further additional or “add-on” fixed payments as prescribed by Schedules 1, 1A or 1B in connection with both complaints, depending on the circumstances of each case.

-When claiming payment you should always list the deferred sentences and whether they arose in the substantive proceedings or, for example, the proceedings arising from the breach of bail etc. This shall assist us in make the proper payment in the circumstances of the case.
+When claiming payment you should alwaysconfirm whether claims in respect of the deferred sentences arose in the substantive proceedings or, for example, the proceedings arising from the breach of bail etc. This will assist us in making the proper payment in the circumstances of the case.